katwre/visium-xenium-scFFPEseqreference-mapping/README.md

   - pairwise Visium A-B co-occurrence vs Xenium A-B neighborhood z comparison

-Results are reasonable, but the cross-platform concordance is not phenomenal.
+Results are reasonable, but the cross-platform concordance is quite moderate.
 This is a first-pass integration and validation analysis on this dataset by me.
 Additional QC (at the cell/spot level), more careful label transfer/lifting across platforms, and tighter harmonization of cell-state definitions could improve agreement in future iterations.
 <figure>
 <p align="center">
   <img src="img/VisiumcooccurrencevsXeniumneighbourhood.png" width="400" />